9 min read

 The business damage often lasts beyond the outage itself.
 Critical production datasets and the working backups for them have disappeared together for paying customers in widely reported cases over the past few years.
 The restore procedure failed when operators tried it under pressure.
 Customers and procurement teams often accelerate replacement once confidence is gone, even when the vendor promises a fix.

 Models recognize patterns.
-They do not have access to your operational history, your business model, or the implicit rules your team built up across releases.
-Output can look correct on screen and still fail under real traffic, an audit, or a coordinated rollout.
-Larger models give the team a wider design and debugging space, but turning a plausible branch into code that you will run for years is still human work.
+They do not have access to your operational history, your business model, or the implicit rules your team has built up across releases.
+The output can look correct on screen and still fail under real traffic, an audit, or a coordinated rollout.
+Larger models give the team more room to design and debug, but turning a plausible branch into code that you will run for years is still human work.

 Cost belongs on the same budget sheet